Where to stay in Amsterdam?26-01-2016

 Often mentioned but still one of the most lively neighbourhoods in Amsterdam: Welcome to de Pijp!
 This area is mainly known for the Albert Cuypmarkt, where you can find anything from fresh fish to elegant second hand clothes.
 On almost every corner you will find hip cafés and shops, as well as restaurants and bars that are mostly open until 3 am.
 The area has become a little bit pricier in the last few years and has attracted many expats moving to Amsterdam.
 If you want to stay in this area, we recommend you try the College Hotel or an Airbnb apartment for the real, local experience.

 In Jordaan, you will find many small and cute houses, as it used to be a typical workers and craftsmen area.
 At the end of the 20th century, this area become more popular and attracted a higher class of the society.
 The whole area of Jordaan is surrounded by beautiful canals and you can always find a quiet spot to sit on the waterside.
 Jordaan also has quite a lot of cosy bars and restaurants, and staying there means being within walking distance to almost anything in the centre of Amsterdam (e.g. Anne Frank house).
 In this area, you will find also small independent fashion boutiques.
 Choose a private apartment for your stay in Jordaan via perfecthousing, shortstay-Amsterdam, or airbnb.
+Looking for parking to compliment your stay?
+For a stay longer than 3 days, choose this great Jordaan parking location.

 The industrial North of Amsterdam has been transformed into a hip area over the last few years.
 If you really want to stay in a special place, book your room in the NSDM Faralda Kraanhotel (requires some extra pocket money in your planning for your trip).